saramazz/genomit_PMD/README.md

 # ML-Based Mutation Classification in Primary Mitochondrial Diseases

-This repository provides a Python-based framework for applying machine learning (ML) techniques to classify mutation types (mitochondrial DNA vs. nuclear DNA) in patients with Primary Mitochondrial Diseases (PMDs).
+This repository provides a Python-based framework for applying machine learning (ML) and deep learning (DL) techniques to classify mutation types (mitochondrial DNA vs. nuclear DNA) in patients with Primary Mitochondrial Diseases (PMDs).
 By leveraging basic phenotype data, our approach seeks to improve diagnostic accuracy without relying on invasive histological or genetic testing.

 ## Overview

 Primary Mitochondrial Diseases (PMDs) are a diverse group of rare inherited metabolic disorders caused by mutations in either mitochondrial DNA (mtDNA) or nuclear DNA (nDNA).
 Currently, diagnosing PMDs involves complex interpretation of clinical, biochemical, and histological data, which limits accessibility to accurate diagnoses.

 This project investigates the use of machine learning to automate mutation type classification based solely on phenotypic data.
-The framework evaluates four ML classifiers—XGBoost, Random Forest, Decision Tree, and Support Vector Machine—on a multicenter dataset comprising 1046 patients from nine Italian centers.
+The framework evaluates ML and DL classifierson a multicenter dataset comprising 1046 patients from nine Italian centers.

 ### Key Features